mjcasper/info-131/start/syllabus.md

   2. Divide this by the total number of possible learning checks.
   3. Multiply this by 100.

+Calculate your Participation score.
+  1. Count how many participation checks you earned.
+  2. Divide this by the total number of possible participation checks.
+  3. Multiply this by 100.

 Calculate your Final Average
   1. Multiply your Learning Check score by 0.25
   2. Multiply your Participation score by 0.10